2024 Training Camp Announcement!

 Pricing

-If you have any questions, or want to sign up email Becky at: chinabecky(at)gmail(dot)com and I will respond quickly.
-Registration will close May 1st, 2024 or when we reach 10 people, whichever comes first.
-You are responsible for your own visa and in many countries need to prepare a least a month to get it.
-(Though China has opened visa free travel in 2024 for 15 days for five European countries, so please check your requirements carefully.)
+If you have any questions, or want to sign up email Becky at: chinabecky(at)gmail(dot)com and I will respond quickly (though please remember I’m in a different time zone!) .
+Registration will close May 1st, 2025 or when we reach 10 people, whichever comes first.
+The camp sold out within a week last time, so please contact me quickly if you are considering going.

 We all get busy and have other priorities in life, but for one week you can forget all that and travel while playing and training badminton with other badminton lovers!
-The whole purpose of this is to unite badminton lovers with coaches and dedicated time to ourselves so we can focus and make improvements.
+The whole purpose of this is to unite badminton lovers and dedicated time to ourselves so we can focus and make improvements.
 Basically just a fun time eat, breath and sleep badminton.
 Then you can go home and brag to your club members that you trained in China, heh heh.